spinerak/refunct-tas-archipelago/README.md

 How does it work, what are items and locations?
 - You will have to unlock every cluster of platforms (that normally rise by pressing a button).
+- Starting from v0.1.0, you also have to find your abilities to swim, ledge grab, wall kick and jump on jumppads!
 - Location checks are making platforms grassy (200+ locations).
-- Your goal is to collect 100 Grass and then jump on platform 20-1 in the very bottom-left.
+- Your goal is to collect enough grass and go to the final platform (adjustable via yaml, shown in-game).

 ### Completely new to Archipelago?
 Maybe [this](https://github.com/spinerak/refunct-tas-archipelago/blob/master/AP_HELP.md) helps.